-22.5% of parents responded to the survey.
-With moving from "hard copy" parent surveys to strictly electronic, we experienced a marked decrease in respondents.
-Even with sending two memos home, as well as information in the monthly Newsletter, and personal contacts, parents were reluctant to fill in the electronic version of the School Climate Survey.
-We even offered to make computers available to parents at both school sites for them to use.
-The district will increase efforts next year in soliciting parent participation on the survey.
+48% of parents responded to the survey.
+After a 22% response last year from an online survey, parents were sent a paper/pencil form in May of 2019.

+In January of 2019, 12% of parents attended an LCAP meeting and informational presentation on the dangers of Social Media and Human Trafficking

+DELAC meeting attendance increased-100% of committee members participated in December-June meetings.

-Promote parent participation -- 85% of parents will participate in one or more school activities.
+Expected Actual Promote parent participation 85% of parents will participate in one or more school activities.
 Observations of parent attendance at Back to School BBQ, daytime school activities, student performances, student awards assemblies, parent/teacher conferences, Science Night, etc. the district estimates this goal was met.

-Efforts to seek parent input in making decisions for the school district and each individual school site; promote parent participation in programs for individuals with exceptional needs; and promote parent participation in programs for unduplicated pupils:

-Parents will regularly participate in the School Site Council (SSC) and Parent Advisory Committee (PAC).

-The number of parents participating in the PAC will increase from the prior year.

-Attendance at SSC and PAC meetings remained constant over the prior year.
+95% of parents attended parent-teacher conferences in the fall of 2018.
+Make efforts to seek parent input in making decisions for the school district and each individual school site; promote parent participation in programs for individuals with exceptional needs; and promote parent participation in programs for unduplicated pupils: Parents will regularly participate in the School Site Council (SSC) and Parent Advisory Committee (PAC).
+The number of parents participating in the PAC will increase from the prior year Attendance at SSC and PAC meetings remained constant over the prior year.
 For the first time in several years, the District experienced 100% attendance at DELAC meetings.

-Promote parent participation in programs for unduplicated pupils:

-The number of parents participating in English language development classes will increase over the prior year.
+Promote parent participation in programs for unduplicated pupils: The number of parents participating in English language development classes will increase over the prior year.
+Parent participation stayed constant over the 2018-19 school year.
+Babysitting services continued to be an incentive for regular attendance.

-Due to the lack of availability of instructors, class could only be held at one campus, therefore attendance decreased.

-Promote parent participation in programs for unduplicated pupils:

-The number of parents using the English language acquisition computer program will increase over the prior year.